jkohlin/wordpress-basics/2-ecosystem.md

 ## The Wordpress post
-When Wordpress was new and nothing but a blogging platform, a post in wordpress was equal to a blog entry.
-Later on posts
+When Wordpress was new and nothing but a blogging platform, a post in Wordpress was equal to a blog entry.
+Since then posts are used for almost anything, and can hold data far more complex than a blog entry.

 To better understand what posts are, we will take a look on the database design.